yicongdaniel/EasyBookingBadminton/README.md

-## EasyBookingBadminton by Daniel Z
+## EasyBookingBadminton by Sam L, Daniel Z

 ### Release 1.0:
 * Users are able to automatically sign in and finish booking multiple courts